wjgilmore/dreamfactory-book/manuscript/chapter08.md

 APP_ENV=production
 ```

-## Separating the Web Administration Interface from the Platform
+### Separating the Web Administration Interface from the Platform

 New DreamFactory users often conflate the web administration interface with the API platform; in fact, the web administration interface is just a client like any other.
 It just so happens that the DreamFactory team built this particular interface expressly for managing the platform in an administrative capacity.
-This interface talks to the platform using a series of administrative APIs exposed by the platform, and accessible only when requests are accompanied by a session token associated with an authenticated administrator.
+This interface interacts with the platform using a series of administrative APIs exposed by the platform, and accessible only when requests are accompanied by a session token associated with an authenticated administrator.

 By default this interface runs on the same server as the platform itself.
 Some users prefer to entirely separate the two, running the interface in one networking environment and entirely isolating the platform in another.

-TODO: Add link to df-admin-app README.

-## Implementing Key Security Safeguards

-### Obfuscating Sensitive Data

-## Adding Redis Caching

-One of DreamFactory's great advantages is it is built atop Laravel, and as such, you can take advantage of Laravel's support for shared caching solutions, among other things.
-This is great because it means the caching solution has been extensively tested and proven in production environments.

-To install the predis package you just need to navigate to your project's root directory and execute this command:

-    $ composer require predis/predis

-Next, open your .env file and look for this section:

-    ## CACHE_DRIVER options: apc, array, database, file, memcached, redis
-    CACHE_DRIVER=file

-    Change CACHE_DRIVER to:

-    CACHE_DRIVER=redis

-Next, scroll down and uncomment these lines by removing the `#`, and then update the `CACHE_HOST`, `CACHE_PORT`, and (optionally) the `CACHE_PASSWORD` parameters to match your Redis environment:

-    ## If CACHE_DRIVER = memcached or redis
-    #CACHE_HOST=
-    #CACHE_PORT=
-    #CACHE_PASSWORD=

-Finally, scroll down to the following section and uncomment `CACHE_DATABASE` and `REDIS_CLIENT`:

-    ## If CACHE_DRIVER = redis
-    #CACHE_DATABASE=2
-    ## Which Redis client to use: predis or phpredis (PHP extension)
-    #REDIS_CLIENT=predis

-You can probably leave CACHE_DATABASE set to 2.
-For the `REDIS_CLIENT` you can leave it set to predis if you've installed the predis/predis package (recommended).
+The interface is maintained within an Angular application hosted in a public GitHub repository.
+The `README` file contains instructions regarding both building the Angular app and separating it from the platform.
+To learn more head over to [the GitHub repository](https://github.com/dreamfactorysoftware/df-admin-app).

+### Best Practices

+For database-backed APIs, create the API using a database account privileges that closely correspond to your API privilege requirements.
+For instance, if the database includes a table called `employees` but there is no intention for this table to be accessible via the API, then configure the proxy user's privileges accordingly.

+Never use a blanket API key for your APIs!
+Instead, create roles which expressly define the level of privileges intended to be exposed via the API, and then associate the role with a new App and corresponding API Key.
+Don't be afraid to create multiple roles and therefore multiple corresponding API keys if you'd like to limit API access in different ways on a per-client or group basis.

+Should you need to make API documentation available to team members, use DreamFactory's user-centric role assignment feature to make solely the documentation available to the team members, rather than granting unnecessary administrative access.